CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         option is useful in particular for removing such parts of the output that change on each run, such as timestamps.

 -   `status`: The status of the test (optional).
-Tests should be pass by default, but `status` can mark otherwise.
+Tests should pass by default, but `status` can mark otherwise.
 Allowed values are:

 	- `skip`: the test is skipped unconditionally;
 	- `skipif:`*condition*: the test is skipped if *condition*